Tag Archive for: Aldara

 Create your own user feedback survey

-Which non-melanoma skin cancer treatments are showing promise?
-Expert Dr. Silvina Pugliese shares updates on treatments for basal cell carcinoma and squamous cell cancer.
+Which non-melanoma skin cancer treatments are available for patients?
+Expert Dr. Silvina Pugliese from Stanford Cancer Center shares updates on treatments for basal cell carcinoma and squamous cell cancer.

 Silvina Pugliese, M.D., is a Clinical Assistant Professor of Dermatology and Attending Physician at the Stanford Medicine Outpatient Center and Stanford Cancer Institute.
 Learn more about Dr. Pugliese.